Cayce/Boomboom/README.md

 2. Download the database structure and data from here: https://github.com/downloads/Cayce/Boomboom/databases.zip

-3. Сreate 2 databases, in one import the boomboom database file, in second log
+3. Сreate 2 databases, in one import the boomboom database file, in second log database file

 4. Go to file config.php, and change those constants to fit your database: